Table of Contents

 “The requirement under section 13.11 of the Act, as modified by subsection 13.8 (3) of the Act, to provide documents to the adjudicator and to every other party applies with respect to each of the parties who gave the notice of adjudication in each adjudication being consolidated.”

-What Happens to the Original Adjudication After a Case is Consolidated?
+What Happens to the Original Adjudication After an Adjudication Case is Consolidated?

-After a case is consolidated (whether by a Contractor or by an Agreement to Consolidate) the Adjudicator of the original adjudication is deemed resigned.
+After an adjudication is consolidated (whether by a Contractor or by an Agreement to Consolidate) the Adjudicator of the original adjudication is deemed to have resigned.
 Section 19.(2) of Ontario Regulation 306/18 (the “Regulations”) states:

 19. (2) An adjudicator of an adjudication that is consolidated under subsection 13.8 (1) or (2) of the Act is deemed to have resigned from the adjudication,